musicalculinarists/beautiful-jekyll/_posts/2020-04-18-Dreaming_of_David.md

 Wow, okay, that felt like a whole lot of criticism.
 Now to the actual point of this post.

 Despite all of the album’s imperfections and everything mentioned above—there are moments on *Dreaming of David* when Beatty allows himself to dabble on the edge of ‘experimental’ in addition to pop, and they’re incredibly wonderful.
 That is to say—when it’s good, it’s really good.
-There’s real vulnerability and potential and magic embedded in the album if you know where to look.<br>
+There’s real vulnerability and potential and magic embedded in the album if you know where to look.

 ## The highlights are:

 ### The titular ‘Dreaming of David’: ###
 In the closing track on the album, Ryan Beatty’s voice is pitch-corrected to floaty and gentle heights for the entire song—his voice is used like a synth, basically.
 In the background, “record-skipped” versions of his voice echo.
 The production is dreamy and ethereal and interesting, and it induces its own gravity.
 The lyrics in conjunction with the production evoke a depth of emotion that can’t be anything but real: